 - To use the OSD menus, please set them to your familiar language first.
-See "Personalizing the projector menu display" on page 46 for details. - If you are prompted for a password, press the arrow keys to enter a five digit password.
-See "Utilizing the password function" on page 27 for details. - 5.
-Switch all of the connected equipment on. - 6.
-The projector will start to search for input signals.
+See "Personalizing the projector menu display" on page 42 for details. - If you are prompted for a password, press the arrow keys to enter a five digit password.
+See "Utilizing the password function" on page 26 for details. - 5.
+Switch all of the connected equipment on. - The projector will start to search for input signals.
 The current input signal being scanned displays in the upper left corner of the screen.
-If the projector doesn't detect a valid signal, the message 'No Signal' will continue displaying until an input signal is found.
+If the projector doesn't detect a valid signal, the message [Na.
+Signal] will continue display.

+valid signal, the message 'No Signal' will continue displaying until an input signal is found.

 You can also press SOURCE on the projector or remote control to select your desired input signal.
-See "Switching input signal" on page 29 for details.
+See "Switching input signal" on page 28 for details.

 If the frequency/resolution of the input signal exceeds the projector's operating range, you will see the message 'Out of Range' displayed on a blank screen.
 Please change to an input signal which is compatible with the projector's resolution or set the input signal to a lower setting.
-See "Timing chart" on page 65 for details.
+See "Timing chart" on page 62 for details.

-To maintain the lamp life, once you turn the projector on, wait at least 5 minutes before turning of off.
+To maintain the lamp life, once you turn the projector on, wait at least 5 minutes before turning if off.